Test Cases in Software Testing

 - The test case has to be designed in such a way, that during the test also, the system maintains a state of being recovered and brought back to the normal state.
 To do this, the testing state should have the way in it itself.

-- Test result must not generate a different test result, from time to time, in one software.
+- The test results must not generate a different test result, from time to time, in one software.
 Whoever is going to perform it, the test case always should maintain a consistency about its results.

 - A review must be taken from different experts while showing them the specification documents and the test case that has been developed.